-- a) Quotations should be obtained from a minimum of three financial institutions (local banks), for the term of which the funds will be invested. - b) Should one of the institutions offer a better rate for a term, other than what the municipality had in mind, the other institutions which were approached, should also be asked to quote a rate for the other term. - c) Quotations should be obtained in writing. - d) Quotations from institutions must include the following: -
+- a) Quotations should be obtained from a minimum of three financial institutions (local banks), for the term of which the funds will be invested. - b) Should one of the institutions offer a better rate for a term, other than what the municipality had in mind, the other institutions which were approached, should also be asked to quote a rate for the other term. - c) Quotations should be obtained in writing.

-- (i) Name of institution; - (ii) Name of person quoting rates; - (iii) Period of the investment; - (iv) Relevant conditions; and - (v) Other facts, such as interest payable monthly or on maturation date. - e) Once the required number of quotes has been obtained, a decision must be taken regarding the best terms offered and the institution with which funds are going to be invested. - f) The best offer must under normal circumstances be accepted, with thorough consideration of investment principles. - g) No attempt must be made to make institutions compete with each other as far as their rates and terms are concerned. - h) The investment capital must only be paid over to the institution with which it is to be invested and not to an agent or third party. - i) The financial institution where the investment is made must issue a confirmation stating the details of the investments. - j) The Municipal Manager document, if issued, is an approved institution. must make sure that the investment genuine document and issued by the - k) The municipality must be given a monthly report on all investments. - I) The Municipal Manager/delegated officialmust obtain information from which the creditworthiness of financial institutions can be determined.
-This must be obtained and analysed annually.
+- d) Quotations from institutions must include the following: - - (i) Name of institution; - (ii) Name of person quoting rates; - (iii) Period of the investment; - (iv) Relevant conditions; and - (v) Other facts, such as interest payable monthly or on maturation date. - e) Once the required number of quotes has been obtained, a decision must be taken regarding the best terms offered and the institution with which funds are going to be invested. - f) The best offer must under normal circumstances be accepted, with thorough consideration of investment principles. - g) No attempt must be made to make institutions compete with each other as far as their rates and terms are concerned. - h) The investment capital must only be paid over to the institution with which it is to be invested and not to an agent or third party. - i) The financial institution where the investment is made must issue a confirmation stating the details of the investments. - j) The Municipal Manager document, if issued, is an approved institution. must make sure that the investment genuine document and issued by the institution. - k) The municipality must be given a monthly report on all investments.